Get

 Pups favoring the Doberman side will make great guard dogs with a formidable presence and imposing physical appearance.
 Those that take after their Vizsla parent will have a penchant for playfulness, and their high intelligence makes them highly trainable.

-Both parent breeds share some similar traits, however, so it is likely that a Vizsla Doberman will be intelligent, trainable, loyal, and affectionate.
+Both parent breeds share some similar traits, so a Vizsla Doberman will likely be intelligent, trainable, loyal, and affectionate.
 This mix is so dedicated and devoted to its humans that it is sometimes called a “Velcro dog,” as they will always stick close to their people.

 Are These Dogs Good for Families? 👪